atick-faisal/label-studio/docs/source/guide/ask_ai.md

 ![Screenshot of settings](/images/admin/ai-settings.png)

 * **Enable AI Features**--This enables AI Assistant for your labeling interface configuration.
-* **Early Adopter**--If AI features are enabled, this also ensures you can use the AI Assistant for general Label Studio help.
+* **Early Adopter**--If AI features are enabled, this also ensures you can use the AI Assistant for general Annotation Hub help.

 ### What models do you use?